EtienneReboul/LaRVAE/README.md

 1) Restore the module collection
   $ module restore larvaeModules

-2) Activite the virtual environment
+2) Activate the virtual environment
   $ source /pathToNewEnv/EnvName/bin/active

 3) Once you are done running LaRVAE deactivate the virtual environment with the command